jbuchholz838/MaddenCompanion/README.md

 A program created as a companion for the Franchise mode in the recent Madden NFL games as a way to help maintain my team's roster.

+Development began in 2017 and is still occasionally used and expanded upon.

 ## Technologies
 - C# .Net 4.7.2
 - WPF